freesewing/freesewing/markdown/org/docs/designs/bee/cutting/en.md

 <Note>

 This pattern is easily made reversible by buying a similar fabric to the main fabric and using it as contrast.
-To save confusion on instructions it will be refered to as the lining fabric.
+To save confusion on instructions it will be referred to as the lining fabric.

 </Note>